How To Develop Your Speaking Voice: Exercises to Help You Speak Clearly

 This kind of vocalization stretches and improves your speaking voice in the same way as it does your singing voice.

 Singing not only stretches your voice, it can help improve your breathing.
 While singing, you take a deep breath to sustain each musical phrase to its end.
-Sustaining each phrase, or thought, to its end helps make sense of the song.
+Sustaining each phrase, or thought, to its end helps make sense of the words you are singing.

 Sing a verse or two of a familiar song as you would normally expect to hear it.
 Now repeat the song, but instead of stopping to breathe at the end of each phrase, try stopping for a breath in the middle of each line.
 You can hear how this artificially breaks up the lyrics, the thoughts of the song, so that it soon begins to sound nonsensical.